Table of Contents

-Once your administrative tasks have been taken care of by a virtual assistant , you’re next step will be to Hire a real estate sales manager.
-This person will be responsible for selling all of your properties once their under contract.
+Once your administrative tasks have been taken care of by a virtual assistant your next step will be to Hire a real estate sales manager.
+This person will be responsible for selling all of your properties once they're under contract.

 Selecting the right person to do this job should be well thought out and understood.
 The job is very demanding, and it's where the money is realized for everyone on the team.

 What I mean by that is, the money is MADE when you negotiate the deal with the seller, but the money is realized when the buyer validates your skills with an offer to purchase the contract from you at a price higher than the one you've agreed to with the seller.

 Your real estate sales manager needs to have a few personality characteristics in order to work well on a team and be able to get these deals to the closing table quickly.

 Here are the Top 5 things to look for when hiring a sales manager, and the reasons why: